NJINOX1999/desktop-tutorial/README.md

 - Daytime spawns occasional wandering monsters in addition to nightly waves.
 - Revive and healing system using `E` key when near teammates.
 - Building preview client with server validation and placement limits.
+- A simple level system that converts XP gains into levels which extend the turret limit.
 - Game over cleanup with optional inventory buyback via `RF_BuyBack`.

 The scripts are simplified for demonstration and do not represent final gameplay quality.